BenKaehler/q2-makarsa/jossPaper/makarsa.md

 parameters that are also used in this plugin, for more details please visit [SpiecEasi homepage](https://github.com/zdk123/SpiecEasi).

-On the otherhand, FlashWeave uses a statistical approach to infer these relationships based on conditional mutual information tests, which allows it to handle both linear and non-linear relationships between variables.
+On the other hand, FlashWeave uses a statistical approach to infer these relationships based on conditional mutual information tests, which allows it to handle both linear and non-linear relationships between variables.
 Additionally, FlashWeave includes various algorithmic parameters, such as